 "Finally, make sure you have fun!"

-Adding dialogue to a narrative can really bring the story and characters to life.
-Descriptive passages are great for setting the scene, but a few lines of dialogue can provide as much information about the characters as a whole page of description.
+Adding dialogue to a narrative can bring the story and characters to life.
+Descriptive passages are great for setting the scene, but a few lines of dialogue can provide much more information about the characters.